 - It was offensive.

-- The details gotten was private.
+- The details gotten were private.

-- The details gotten was used without permission.
+- The details were used without permission.

 - The misdemeanor led to suffering, anguish, or injury to the reputation of the victim.